zlatkok/swospp/README.md

 ## Software needed for full recompilation

 - GNU make
-- subset of any working Unix environment (for shell, and some UNIX utilities)
+- small subset of any working Unix environment (for shell, and some UNIX utilities)
 - GCC 4.9.x (4.8.x might not work)
 - Open Watcom C Compiler (main program used to be compiled with it, but nowadays used for test programs only)